American Express® Business Gold Card review: A highflying card for day-to-day business expenses

 - Rewards rate: Earn 4X points on up to $150,000 per year in two select categories your business spends the most in each billing cycle and 2X points on rental cars booked through AmexTravel.com

-- Welcome Offer: Earn 35,000 membership reward points when you spend $5,000 on eligible purchases in the first three months
+- Welcome Offer: Earn 70,000 Membership Rewards points after you spend $10,000 on eligible purchases with the Business Gold Card within the first three months of card membership*

 - Annual Fee: $295